 Contents

-The Governance Assurance Framework (GAF) is a professional service used by school governors, clerks, and governance professionals.
-We collect only the data necessary to provide the self-assessment tool and respond to enquiries.
+The School Governance Assurance Framework (GAF) is a professional service used by school governors, clerks, and governance professionals.
+We provide eight governance tools: Board Assurance Audit, Website Check, Website Assurance, Board Intelligence Report, Meeting Agendas, School Progress Assurance, Statutory Assurance, and Headteacher Report.
+We collect only the data necessary to operate these tools and respond to enquiries.
 We do not sell data, serve advertising, or share data with third parties for marketing purposes.

 1 Who we are